 If a red hot copywriter says that he does his best work while sitting in his log cabin in the middle of the forest, that piques my interest.

-A web designer might say she that gets obsessed with new projects.
+A web designer might say she gets obsessed with new projects.

-(Who’s bothered about dress code?
+(Who’s bothered about the dress code?
 Only software code matters in this example).

 You don’t have to be an eccentric oddball to work with us, but it might help